affinidi/affinidi-tdk-dotnet/README.md

    and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ## Contributing

-Want to contribute?
+We enjoy community contributions!
+Whether it’s bug fixes, feature requests, or improving docs, your input helps shape the Affinidi TDK.

-Head over to our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+- Head over to our [CONTRIBUTING](CONTRIBUTING.md) to get started.
+- Have an idea?
+Start a discussion in [GitHub Discussions](https://github.com/affinidi/affinidi-tdk-dotnet/issues) or [Discord](https://discord.com/invite/hGVVSEASPQ)

 ## FAQ